Bahi genealogy registers: Records

+Panda Bahis

 A bahī is a type of ledger kept by clerks, accountants, secretaries, and bureaucrats working in merchant houses, royal courts, and local administrations since the late-sultanate period in the Indian subcontinent.
 Any contact between a panda and a pilgrim would be recorded in the bahi register.
 The bahi records, described as lineage records, were created and updated by a panda whenever a pilgrim or visitor paid a visit to a popular place of Hindu pilgrimage, where they carried-out certain religious rituals or ordinances.
 Utilizing the records, one can trace their familial lineage back many generations.
 The pandas wrote the records in a way so that they are organized first by village and then by jati (endogamous social subgroup unit).
 Thus, in a ledger for a particular village, Brahmins of the village would be listed in a section, then perhaps the Thakurs in the next section, then Jats, and so-on and so-forth.
 Due to this manner of organization, pandas can trace one's record only by knowing the individual's ancestral village and caste.
 The records usually contain information regarding the pilgrim's name, caste, occupation, birthplace, ancestral family-origin, present residence, donations/offerings (gifts are known as dan), ceremonies conducted, date of visit or the register entry, companions, and relatives/ancestors of the pilgrim.
 Literate pilgrims wrote their own entries into the ledgers whilst illerate pilgrims had their entries written by the panda.
 The entries in the records are sometimes written in code that outsiders cannot understand.
 One can trace their gotra lineage using the records.
 As per Hindu belief, all gotras can trace back to one of the seven saptarishis ("seven sages"), namely Kashyap, Atri, Vashishtha, Vishwamitra, Gautam, Jamadagni, and Bharadwaj.
+The records are arranged by khata (section) based upon the familial caste-grouping and region of origin.

 While some of the records date back to the 15th century or earlier, most go back to the 18th century.
 James Lochtefeld, examining the genealocial bahi ledgers at Haridwar microfilmed by the Genealogical Society of Utah, could not find a record older than the 1770s and claims that the pilgrimage trade there and its panda-jajman dynamic began in the late-18th century.
 Christopher A. Bayly found that the earliest, extant pilgrim record from the Varanasi pilgrimage trade was a copper-plate inscription from 1658 and the earliest extant bahi ledger book was from 1665.